TaylorJonesTRT/100DaysOfCode/README.md

 Day 10: Completed Section 6 of the Python course and moved onto the next one which is about Functional Programming.
 Also started the work of learning what I would need to do and code first for an automatic time tracker made in Python.

-Day 11: Continued through Section 7 of the course and learned about pure functions, map(), filter(), zip(), and reduce ()
+Day 11: Continued through Section 7 of the course and learned about pure functions, map(), filter(), zip(), and reduce ().

 Day 12: Finished up with Section 7 by learning about Lambda expression and list/set/dictionary comprehension.

 Day 13: Started to work on learning Decorators in Section 8 of the course.

-Day 14: Completed the section on Decorators in Python and moved onto Error Handling in Section 9
+Day 14: Completed the section on Decorators in Python and moved onto Error Handling in Section 9.

 Day 15: Completed Section 9 and 10 of the course.

 Day 16: Began Section 11 and started to learn about Modules in Python.

-Day 17: Continued working though Section 11 and created a guessing number game from scratch
+Day 17: Continued working though Section 11 and created a guessing number game from scratch.

 Day 18: Continued through Section 11 and changed the code around in the guessing game that was created on the previous day to use implement a while loop instead of a for loop and to have a valueerror exception added in as well.

 Day 19: Completed Section 11, 12, and 13.
-Moved onto learning about Regular Expressions
+Moved onto learning about Regular Expressions.

-Day 20:
+Day 20: Finished Sections 14, 15, and 16 of the course and moved onto the first of projects to create using the course!